[Updated on October 17, 2014 with a new example.]

-Back in March I wrote The Case Against Roth 401(k) in which I said I think for most people the majority, if not 100%, of the contribution should go to a Traditional 401(k).
+I said in The Case Against Roth 401(k) I think for most people the majority, if not 100%, of the contribution should go to a Traditional 401(k).
 I gave these reasons:

 - Fill in lower tax brackets in retirement